Djparry/odin-landing-page/README.md

 # Odin landing page

-> One paragraph statement about the project.
+> Landing page: This Odin landing page is one of the graded assessment to earn a certificate.

 ![screenshot](./app_screenshot.png)